 Visit local shelters

-Not every shelter or every pet is listed on the Shelter Pet Project, so it’s important to check the websites of your local shelter as well.
-Don’t forget to also visit in person—sometimes all it takes to find your perfect match is to look directly into an animal's eyes and fall in love.
+Not every shelter or every pet is listed on national websites, so it’s important to check the websites of your local shelters and rescues as well.
+Don’t forget to also visit in person—sometimes all it takes to find your perfect match is to look directly into an animal's eyes and fall in love!